fooplugins/foogallery/README.txt

 There have been major updates to the gallery templates in v1.4.1.
 If you have updated, please test your galleries.

+**PHP 7 Compatible**

+FooGallery has been tried and tested on servers running PHP 7.

 **Retina Support**

 Foo Gallery now comes with built-in support for higher quality thumbnails on retina-enabled displays.
 No more blurry thumbnails, just crisp thumbnails that look amazing on all devices.